47th Army: History

 Soviet units began their part of the Anglo-Soviet invasion of Iran on 25 August 1941.
 The 47th Army broke through the border and moved from the Azerbaijan SSR into Iranian Azerbaijan.
 They moved towards Tabriz and Lake Urmia.
 They captured the Iranian city of Jolfa.
 An Iranian reconnaissance aircraft discovered the forces south of Jolfa moving towards Marand.
 It was possible for the Iranian 3rd Division under General Matboodi to move motorized infantry towards Shibli in order to halt the breakthrough, but due to being taken by surprise, he failed to make the proper counterattack.
 He also failed to destroy the bridges and highways with explosives, allowing the Soviets to rapidly move through the region.
 Five Iranian bombers were intercepted trying to attack the Soviet positions around Jolfa.

-On 1 October 1941 the army was reported to include the 20th and 63rdMountain Rifle Divisions (гсд), the 402nd Rifle Division, the 324th Mountain Rifle Regiment of the 77th Rifle Division (77 гсд), the 1st Mountain Cavalry Division (though listed as 1 кд not гкд in BSSA), and the 17th, 23rd and 24th Cavalry Divisions (кд).
+On 1 October 1941 the army was reported to include the 20th and 63rd Mountain Rifle Divisions, the 402nd Rifle Division, the 324th Mountain Rifle Regiment of the 77th Mountain Rifle Division, the 1st Mountain Cavalry Division (though listed as 1 кд not гкд in BSSA), and the 17th, 23rd and 24th Cavalry Divisions (кд).

 By January 1942, the army was assigned to the Crimean Front, and fought in the Kerch Peninsula in Crimea, the Taman Peninsula and Caucasus region of southern Russia, in the Belgorod-Kharkov Offensive, and to the east of the Dnieper River in Ukraine until early 1944.

 On 1 June 1942, the army's infantry comprised 32nd and 33rd Guards Rifle Division, 77th Mountain Rifle Division, and 103rd Rifle Brigade.
 Artillery assigned included 547th Cannon Artillery Regiment, 18th Guards Mortar Regiment, and additionally 40th Tank Brigade was part of the army.